 The Middle Rhine is the most popular part of the Rhine to visit on day trips.
 The best parts to see on a day-cruise excursion are the Loreley Valley between Rüdesheim / Bingen and St Goar / St Goarhausen.

-The German and Dutch Lower Rhine
+The German Lower Rhine

 Cologne (Köln), with just less than a million inhabitants, is the largest city on the Rhine.
 The famous Kölner Dom Gothic cathedral and several Romanesque churches provide a distinct panorama that can easily be enjoyed from the Hohenzollernbrücke that spans the Rhine right next to the Hauptbahnhof.

 The skyline of Düsseldorf is thoroughly modern.
 From here, the Rhine flows through heavily populated areas including the industrially very important Ruhr region.
 The Rhine is particularly important for commerce from here downstream – Duisburg is the largest inland port in Europe.
 Weeze Airport here is popular for low-cost flights to European holiday destinations.

 The Rhine River flows into the Netherlands at Emmerich.
 Shortly before the Rhine splits into different rivers and deltas in the Netherlands, the Rhine River’s average discharge is 2,260 cubic meters (79,823 cubic ft) per second.